mimshwright/dicekit-fp/README.md

 Where:

 - `multiplier is the number of dice (default is 1)
+- Use `d` or `D` to separate the multiplier from the number of sides on the dice.
 - `sides` is the number of sides on the dice.
 The range will be `1` to `sides`, inclusive.
 - `modifier` is an integer to add to the total